-Jon Beinart is an Australian artist and gallerist at beinArt Gallery.
+Jon Beinart is an Australian artist and gallerist at Beinart Gallery.
 He is best known for his insectoid doll-part assemblages which he affectionately refers to as his "Toddlerpedes".
-He also creates large intricate drawings with strange recurring themes such as birth, death, deformity, hybridised beasts and human oddities.
+He also creates large intricate graphite and ink drawings and miniature oil paintings.

 As a child, Jon was lost in his imagination and preoccupied with the lives of ants, snails, spiders and mice.
 This fascination with small worlds continued throughout his life, often distracting him from the larger world around him.
 In a sense, Jon's detailed drawings reflect his life long preoccupation with small worlds.

-Currently, Jon enjoys devoting his time to creating his own art, curating exhibitions in his gallery, facilitating the beinArt online community and watching his most magnificent creation, his son "Pudding", discover the world.
+Currently, Jon enjoys devoting his time to creating his own art, curating exhibitions in his gallery and watching his most magnificent creation, his son "Pudding", discover the world.